Equivariant Graph Hierarchy-Based Neural Networks: The Proposed EGHN

 \subsection{Equivariant Pooling}

-The role of E-Pool is to coarsen the low-level system $\gG^{\text{low}}=(\{(\mZ_i^{\text{low}},\vh_i^{\text{low}})\}_{i=1}^N,\mA^{\text{low}})$ into an abstract and high-level system $\gG^{\text{high}}=(\{(\mZ_i^{\text{high}},\vh^{\text{high}}_i)\}_{i=1}^{K},\mA^{\text{high}})$ with fewer particles, $K<N$.
+Inspired by DiffPool, we propose E-Pool, an equivariant pooling module.
+Formally, E-Pool coarsens the low-level system $\gG^{\text{low}}=(\{(\mZ_i^{\text{low}},\vh_i^{\text{low}})\}_{i=1}^N,\mA^{\text{low}})$ into an abstract and high-level system $\gG^{\text{high}}=(\{(\mZ_i^{\text{high}},\vh^{\text{high}}_i)\}_{i=1}^{K},\mA^{\text{high}})$ with fewer particles, $K<N$.
 For this purpose, we first perform EMMP (Eq.~\ref{eq:EMMP}-\ref{eq:EMMP-4}) over the input system $\gG$ to capture the local topology of each node.
 Then we apply the updated features of each node to predict which cluster it belongs to.
-This can be realized by a SoftMax layer to output a soft score for each of the $K$ clusters.
+This can be realized by a Softmax layer to output a soft score for each of the $K$ clusters.
 The cluster is deemed as a node of the high-level system, and its features are computed as a weighted combination of the low-level nodes with the scores it just derives.
-In summary, we proceed the following equations:
+In summary, we proceed: